codefuse-ai/Awesome-Code-LLM/README.md

 | 2022-11 |          BLOOM           | [BLOOM: A 176B-Parameter Open-Access Multilingual Language Model](https://arxiv.org/abs/2211.05100)                                                                                    | The largest open-source LLM, trained on 46 languages, with detailed discussion about training and evaluation                         |
 | 2022-12 |      Self-Instruct       | [Self-Instruct: Aligning Language Models with Self-Generated Instructions](https://arxiv.org/abs/2212.10560)                                                                           | Instruction tuning using LLM-generated data                                                                                          |

 This list aims to provide the essential background for understanding current LLM technologies, and thus excludes more recent models such as [LLaMA](https://arxiv.org/abs/2302.13971), [GPT-4](https://arxiv.org/abs/2303.08774) or [PaLM 2](https://arxiv.org/abs/2305.10403).
 For comprehensive reviews on these more general topics, we refer to other sources such as [this paper](https://arxiv.org/abs/2303.18223) or these repositories: [Awesome-LLM](https://github.com/Hannibal046/Awesome-LLM), [Awesome AIGC Tutorials](https://github.com/luban-agi/Awesome-AIGC-Tutorials).
-And for specific domains: [Awesome Domain LLM](https://github.com/luban-agi/Awesome-Domain-LLM), [Awesome Tool Learning](https://github.com/luban-agi/Awesome-Tool-Learning#awesome-tool-learning), [Awesome-LLM-MT](https://github.com/hsing-wang/Awesome-LLM-MT).
+And for LLM applications in other specific domains: [Awesome Domain LLM](https://github.com/luban-agi/Awesome-Domain-LLM), [Awesome Tool Learning](https://github.com/luban-agi/Awesome-Tool-Learning#awesome-tool-learning), [Awesome-LLM-MT](https://github.com/hsing-wang/Awesome-LLM-MT), [Awesome Education LLM](https://github.com/Geralt-Targaryen/Awesome-Education-LLM).

 ## Citation